 Obscured glass is usually used in bathrooms for privacy protection.
-There are three popular obscured glass types as following:
+The three most popular obscured glass types are following:

-Above obscured glass types are popular and low cost options.
-There are other obscured glass such as white laminated glass, opalucent laminated glass and etchlite glass which are often used for entry doors.
-These obscured glass types are more expensive.
+These obscured glass types are popular and low cost options.
+There are severl other obscured glass types such as white laminated glass, opalucent laminated glass and etchlite glass which are often used for entry doors.
+These types are more expensive.

-Tinted glass reduces the amount of UV, visible light and heat that pass through the glass, thus reducing the rate of fading.
+Tinted glass reduces the amount of UV, visible light and heat that pass through the glass.
 Popular choices are grey tinted, green tinted and blue tinted.
-Comparing with standard glass tinted glass cost is more expensive but not by a lot.
+Compared with standard glass tinted glass is slightly more expensive.

 Laminated glass is safety glass.
-In addition to safety features laminated glass can also reduce UV and sound passing through the glass.
-Laminated glass can eliminate over 90% of UV light which is the best option for UV protection.
-Double glazing with laminated glass can reduce sound by over 50% which is a good choice for noise reduction.
+Laminated glass can also reduce UV and sound passing through the glass.
+Laminated glass can eliminate over 90% of UV light making it the best option for UV protection.
+Double glazing with laminated glass can reduce sound by over 50% so it is also a good choice for noise reduction.

 Low E glass:

 Low E (Low Emissivity) glass keeps in heat while allowing light to enter your home.
-Low E glass can improve heat insulation of your double glazed windows and doors.
+This can further improve heat insulation of your double glazed windows and doors.

 Low E glass has a special coating on it.
-Although new technology has improved the transparency of Low E glass, it is not clear glass and looks slightly blue tinted.
+Although transparency of Low E glass has improved with technology, Low E glass still looks slightly blue tinted.
 Metro glass offers different types of Low E options.
-Thermal performance improvement can be 30% to 70% over standard double glazing.
+Thermal performance improvement ranges from 30% to 70% compared to standard double glazing.

 Standard double glazing units have dry air inside the glass.
-Double glazing units can be argon gas filled to improve thermal insulation.
-Compared with Low E glass, argon gas provides less thermal efficiency improvement of argon gas is lower but the cost is also lower.
+Double glazing units can instead be filled with argon gas to improve thermal insulation.
+Compared with Low E glass, argon gas provides less thermal efficiency improvement but also cost less.